SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 This is managed either by sending a `POST` request as seen below, or by redirecting the end-user to the hosted payment page.
 The `msisdn` is only required for browser based solutions.
-In-app solutions and flow, the consumer uses the device that hosts the Swish app to manage the purchase, making `msisdn` optional.
+With mobile app based solutions, the consumer uses the device that hosts the Swish app to manage the purchase, making `msisdn` optional.

 {:.code-header}